-Protection Patterns: How Leaders Protect Instead of Connect
+Protection Patterns: Why Your Best Leaders Protect Instead of Connect

 Three professionals in serious conversation at a table with coffee and notebooks, set against a solid orange background—representing leadership, communication, and trauma-informed workplace practices.